Is Marrakech the most charming city in Africa?

 1) Jemaa el Fna

 In the middle of the square, the merchants set up tens and tens of stalls and grills selling fresh food, from fish to meat skewers, kebab, goat, mutton, chicken, soups, vegetables and any dish you wish.
-All surrounded by storytellers, monkey trailers, women who want to draw your hands with henna, healer selling medicines, musicians and dancers, teeth sellers and indeed snake charmers and their music that echoes in the air.
+All of this surrounded by storytellers, monkey trailers, women who want to draw your hands with henna, healer selling medicines, musicians and dancers, teeth sellers and indeed the famous snake charmers with their music that echoes in the air.

-Tips: in the late evening taste a mint tea on the terrace of Le Grand Balcon Cafè Glacier for enjoying a beautiful view on the square (video below).
+Tips: in the late evening we suggest tasting a mint tea on the terrace of Le Grand Balcon Cafè Glacier for enjoying a beautiful view on the square (pic below).

 2) The Souk